 Top Charcoal Features of Note

-- Naturally Smoky Taste – It has a naturally smoky taste that some successful BBQ pit-masters swear is the secret ingredient.
+Charcoal has a naturally smoky taste that some successful BBQ pit-masters swear is the secret ingredient.

-This is because of its minimal list of parts: a drum base, 3 legs, a grate, a crank to raise and lower the grate, and a lid – you’re able to put it together and ready to cook in 30 minutes.
+This is because these cookers boast a short list of parts: a drum base, 3 legs, a grate, a crank to raise and lower the grate, and a lid – you’re able to put it together and ready to cook in 30 minutes.

 The major drawback of using charcoal rather than gas is the time factor involved in setting the coals, lighting them, and burning the briquettes until they’re sufficiently hot for grilling.